home Home

 A scanned face could soon be enough to board a flight, enter a taxi or check into a hotel.
 That is how the technology group Amadeu…

-Most teenagers are still finding ways around Australia’s under-16 social media ban.
-Photo: Getty Images
+Teenagers are finding ways around the under-16 social media ban.

 Technology|Internet